frame-lang/frame-docs/getting_started/system.rst

 Unlike the visual design
 paradigm of Statecharts which anticipated developers would create complex software sysems using visual modeling tools, Frame is a pragmatically textual language.
-You can create a Frame system using Notepad.
+You can create a Frame program using Notepad.

 However, Frame still provides all the benefits of visual design as statecharts can be generted from a Frame system specification (spec) and used as both an aide during development as well as being intrincially documented after completion.

-Although Frame is starting to take steps to being a general purpose programming language, its differentiator from other languages is its introduction of notation specifically realated to Frame's concepts related to **systems** design.
+Although Frame is starting to take steps to being a general purpose programming language, its differentiator from other languages is its introduction of notation specifically related to Frame's concepts related to **systems** design.

 System Controllers